 You are obliged to enroll as a doctoral candidate with the Students Office within a period of two weeks upon receipt of the Doctoral Admissions Committee’s letter of your acceptance as a doctoral candidate or within a period of two weeks upon receipt of the information document respectively.
 You are therefore enrolling in the current semester.

 How long does my enrollment remain valid?

 Enrollment remains valid for one semester.
 Therefore, you need to re-enroll in time in order not to be unenrolled.
-All doctoral candidates who were accepted by a KIT Department, who are not employed at KIT full-time, and who do not fall under the transition period are obliged to re-enroll for the following semester.
+All doctoral candidates who were accepted by a KIT Department, who are not employed at KIT full-time, are obliged to re-enroll for the following semester.

 What happens if I do not enroll in the two-week period?

 It does not matter if you do not manage to meet the exact deadline as long the latter is only exceeded slightly.

 Which documents do I need to submit for enrollment?